CobyNguyen/CobyNguyen/README.md

 @CobyNguyen

-## I am interested in Python, Rust, and JavaScript.
+## I am interested in Python, Rust, JavaScript, and electrical engineering.

 Currently learning Python.
+I am a beginner in everything, but I have a strong drive and passion for learning new technologies and skills.

 I love programming, just like everybody else here of course.
 I want to be able to program at least hello world in many different languages and just have an understanding of many programming languages and how they work (compilers, interpreters, standards).

-I am interested in full stack web development, cybersecurity, and programming applications
+I also am interested in pursuing full stack web development, cybersecurity, and electrical engineering for my future career.

 ### Languages I would like to learn
 - Python (and Flask framework)